Seasonal Business Transition: From Lawn Care to Snow Removal

 If you own trucks for lawn care, they can often handle plowing with the right attachments.
 A plow mount and blade costs far less than a dedicated snow vehicle.
 Your trailers can haul salt spreaders.
 Even some commercial mowers have snow removal attachments available.

-- Safety equipment: $300-500 for lights, markers, personal gear
+- Safety equipment: Beacon lights, driveway markers, and cold-weather personal gear

 Growing Equipment Over Time